“I missed you quietly today.

 Phase 4: Reorganised Behaviour

-At the point of our loved one dying, it is only natural that we will be distraught, because to have the privilege of loving someone so very much and experiencing that love in return it will inevitably be very difficult when they are taken from us.
-Sadly this means that when they are taken from us we then have to feel the pain of grief.
-At this point, the last thing we would do is accept the fact we could, at some stage down the line, be able to live again without that special someone in your life.
-But the fact is, there will come a time when things will not feel so raw, when we can remember that person with a smile and laugh about silly things they did.
+At the point of our loved one dying, it is only natural that we will be distraught because to have the privilege of loving someone so very much and experiencing that love in return will inevitably be very difficult when they are taken from us.
+Sadly, this means that when they are taken from us, we then have to feel the pain of grief.
+At this point, the last thing we would do is accept that we could, at some stage down the line, live again without that special someone in your life.
+But the fact is, there will come a time when things will not feel so raw when we can remember that person with a smile and laugh about silly things they did.

 This is not to say that we have forgotten that person, or that you love them any less, it means that we have managed to find a special place in our life where that person will always be remembered.
 This place in our heart will contain them, and that will never change.
 What will change, eventually, is our outlook for the future.
 What is important is that we never move on, we get on with life.